Search Results For:

 For more than a decade, Bill Berkley reported on African affairs for the Atlantic Monthly, The New Republic, The New York Times Magazine and The Washington Post.

-Lt.
-Gen. Romeo A. Dallaire |
+Roméo A. Dallaire |

-Roméo A. Dallaire is a Canadian senator and a retired Canadian Army lieutenant-general.
+Roméo A. Dallaire is founder of The Roméo Dallaire Child Soldiers Initiative, a retired Canadian senator, and a retired Canadian Army lieutenant-general.
 He served as force commander of the UN peacekeeping force in Rwanda between 1993 and 1994.

 Larry Diamond |